 Each apartment is equipped with a kitchen.
 Students shop for themselves and cook in the apartment.
 There are numerous shops and restaurants located throughout the city.

-The BC on-site coordinator organizes monthly activities for all students studying in London that have included museum and theatre visits in London and trips to Brighton and Hastings.
+The BC resident director organizes monthly activities for all students studying in London that have included museum and theatre visits in London and trips to Brighton and Hastings.
 In addition, as members of their host university, students are also encouraged to participate in university-sponsored events and student union activities, clubs and societies, and sports.

 Students are encouraged to take advantage of their membership to the SOAS Student Union

 .
-The ULU building is only a short walk from the Russell Square campus and has a swimming pool, gym facilities, lounges, and various student shops.
 SOAS also sponsors a dynamic lecture program with lectures, concerts, film screenings, etc. offered throughout the year by SOAS and visiting faculty and scholars.